-int LSwriteSMPIFile (pLSmodel pModel, char coreFile, char timeFile, char stocFile) timeFile, char stocFile)
+int LSwriteSMPIFile (pLSmodel pModel, char coreFile, char timeFile, char stocFile)

 Name Description pModel A reference to an instance of LSmodel object. coreFile A string specifying the name of the CORE file in MPI format. timeFile A string specifying the name of the TIME file. stocFile A string specifying the name of the STOCH file.